fledge-iot/fledge/docs/control.rst

 We have a machine tool that is being monitored by Fledge using the OPC/UA south plugin to read data from the machine tools controlling PLC.
 As part of that data we receive an asset which contains the temperature of the motor which is running the tool.
 We can assume this asset is called *MotorTemperature* and it contains a single data point called *temperature*.

 We also have a fan unit that is able to cool that motor which is controlled via a Modbus interface.
 The modbus contains one a coil that toggles the fan on and off and a register that controls the speed of the fan.
-We configure the *fledge-south-modbus-c* as a service called *MotorFan* with a control map that will map the coil and register to a pair of set points.
+We configure the *fledge-south-modbus* as a service called *MotorFan* with a control map that will map the coil and register to a pair of set points.

 .. code-block:: JSON